albrechtLab/databrowseS/README.md

 MATLAB scripts to visualize and explore matrices of data

 # Using Databrowse function
-In the UndergradRemoteProjects folder on the shared drive, we have provided a MATLAB function file that allows exploration of data with the ability to group by user-defined arrays.
+We are providing a MATLAB function that allows exploration of data with the ability to group by user-defined arrays.

 * Add the 'matlab' folder to the MATLAB path (see "set path" icon on home screen of matlab).